jennybc/googlesheets/README.md

 #> Authentication will be used.
 #> Sheet successfully identifed: "test-gs-gapminder"

-# Have a sharing link?
+# Need to access a sheet you do not own but you have a sharing link?
 # Access it by URL!
 (GAP_URL <- gs_gap_url())
 #> [1] "https://docs.google.com/spreadsheets/d/1BzfL0kZUz1TsI5zxJF1WNF01IxvC67FbOJUiiGMZ_mQ/"